smartlegionlab/smartpasslib/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

-## 🌟 Join the Revolution

-This isn't just another password library - it's a fundamental shift from **storing information** to **discovering mathematical truths**.
-Your passwords were always there.
-Now you know how to find them.

-**What do you think?
-Is this the future of security?
-Or just beautiful mathematical poetry?** Let's discuss on [Dev.to](https://dev.to/smartlegionlab) or [GitHub](https://github.com/smartlegionlab/smartpasslib)!

 ---